gunpowderlabs/gulp-environments/README.md

     NODE_ENV=development gulp build

-You can also pass a command line flag --env to set it:
+You can also pass a command line flag --env to set it (takes precedence over NODE_ENV):

     gulp build --env development